+51 952325450 info@manunatureperu.com

 Our 4 days Manu Adventure Tour will take you to the Andes Mountain range and into the cloud forest.
 Our English speaking local naturalist tour guide will be accompanying you on a hike.
 You will have plenty of opportunity to spot the flora and fauna, trails and the indigenous culture and traditions.

 To enhance your Amazonian Experience, we will be accommodating you in our ecological Jungle lodges nestled amidst the rainforest.
 Here you can take a refreshing dip in the natural hot springs.
-We will also be doing short night hikes to spot some nocturnal creatures in the pristine areas of a virgin amazon rainforest.
+We will also be doing short night hikes to spot some nocturnal creatures in the pristine areas of amazon rainforest.

 Located at the meeting point of the tropical Andes and the Amazon in southeastern Peru, Manu National Park is one of the largest parks in South America.